hgaibor/AutoHotkey-HGE-Scripts/README.md

-# Auto Hotkey misc applications command tweaks
+# AutoHotkey misc applications command tweaks
 Created by: Hugo Gaibor
 Date: 2019-Jan-25
 License: GNU/GPL3+
 Github: https://github.com/hgaibor/AutoHotkey-HGE-Scripts

+Check the [usage guide](USAGE-GUIDE.md) for detailed script usage documentation.
-Check https://www.autohotkey.com/ for more documentation.
+Check https://www.autohotkey.com/ for AutoHotKey documentation.

 ## Description
 This script will allow you to improve your daily tasks by assigning custom key mappings to common tasks like: